 Today we meet in our hotel on the beautiful Argyll coast in Western Scotland.
 Before dinner we will have an evening lecture on the landscape and archaeology of this picturesque part of the world.

-We pickup from Glasgow airport and train station by coach and drive to our hotel or you can make your way to the hotel.
+We pickup from Glasgow airport and train station by coach and drive to our hotel, or you can make your way there independently.

 Day 2 - Kilmartin Glen